Local schools look to create more educators, diversify workforce with new classes

 Another goal of the Grow Your Own program is to help more students of color pursue careers as educators.
 Diversity in teaching remains a major issue all across Minnesota, with student bodies being far more diverse than their teachers.

-“Teachers of color matter for all students, especially students of color,” said Anne Marie Leland, Community Education Director for Faribault Public Schools and the grant writer on behalf od MEP.
+“Teachers of color matter for all students, especially students of color,” said Anne Marie Leland, community education director for Faribault Public Schools and the grant writer on behalf of MEP.
 “Over the last decade, studies have shown the benefits of having teachers of color and the positive impact on students’ academic performance, graduation rates, social and emotional well-being and more students of color indicating their desire to attend and be successful in college.”

 But school districts all across Minnesota have found difficulties in recruiting teachers of color.
 Just 4.2% of teachers in Minnesota are from diverse backgrounds.
 While classes have grown more diverse, the number of teachers of color in Minnesota has remained stagnant.